imhta/winsub_cli/README.md

 ### > bash_

 This command run any bash command from windows to wsl.
-It is same a using wsl command.
+It is same as using wsl command.

 ```
 bash_ sudo apt update